damiankucharski/OKAPI/docs/index.md

 - **Backend flexibility**: Works with both NumPy and PyTorch backends
 - **Pareto optimization**: Balances model complexity and performance for robust solutions

-## When to Use GIRAFFE
+## When to Use OKAPI

-GIRAFFE is particularly useful when:
+OKAPI is particularly useful when:

 - You have multiple models predicting the same target
 - You want to combine these models in a way that outperforms individual models